 We have issued many ARM PCs based on LIBOR.
-As discussed above, we expect to continue to issue ARM PCs based on LIBOR for a number of months.
-If LIBOR in its present form ceases to exist, we will select a new index, or its equivalent, as provided in the notes relating to the applicable ARMs that have LIBOR as their index.
+When LIBOR in its present form ceases to exist, we will select a new index, or its equivalent, as provided in the notes relating to the applicable ARMs that have LIBOR as their index.
 Our designation of a replacement index, for example, SOFR, or its equivalent, will be final and binding.
 No assurances can be given concerning what replacement index, including SOFR, or its equivalent, will be chosen by us should this occur.
 We can provide no assurance that any such replacement index, or its equivalent, will yield the same or similar economic results over the lives of such ARMs relative to the results that would have occurred under LIBOR.
 Furthermore, we cannot predict the impact on borrowers of, or the outcome of any potential judicial challenge to, the designation of a replacement index, or its equivalent, for the determination of interest rates on such ARMs or the impact of any adverse outcome on the market value, yield, liquidity or payments under the related ARM PCs.
-If a replacement index, including SOFR, or its equivalent, is chosen, the market value and/or liquidity of the related ARM PCs, which have LIBOR as their index, could be adversely affected.
+When a replacement index, including SOFR, or its equivalent, is chosen, the market value and/or liquidity of the related ARM PCs, which have LIBOR as their index, could be adversely affected.

-As of the date hereof, we are unable to predict whether or when (i) LIBOR will cease to be available, (ii) an alternative reference rate will become a benchmark rate to replace LIBOR, or (iii) LIBOR will no longer be representative of market interest rates.
-If LIBOR ceases to be available or changes in a manner that causes regulators or market participants to question its continued viability as a benchmark rate, financial instruments indexed to LIBOR could experience disparate outcomes based on their contractual terms (including the ability to amend those terms), market or product type, legal or regulatory jurisdiction, and a host of other factors.
-There can be no assurance that legislative or regulatory initiatives will determine the outcome if LIBOR ceases to be available or is no longer viable as a benchmark rate.
+When LIBOR ceases to be available or is no longer representative, financial instruments indexed to LIBOR could experience disparate outcomes based on their contractual terms (including the ability to amend those terms), market or product type, legal or regulatory jurisdiction, and a host of other factors.
+There can be no assurance that legislative or regulatory initiatives will determine the outcome when LIBOR ceases to be available or is no longer representative.
 In addition, while the ARRC was created to identify best practices for market participants regarding alternative interest rates, there can be no assurance that broadly adopted industry practices will develop.
-Divergent industry or market participant actions could result after LIBOR is no longer available or viable as a benchmark rate.
+Divergent industry or market participant actions could result after LIBOR ceases to be available or is no longer representative.
 It is uncertain what effect any divergent industry practices will have on the performance of financial instruments, including PCs that we have issued.
 We are unable to predict the effect of any alternative reference rates that may be established or any other reforms to LIBOR that may be adopted in the United States, in the United Kingdom or elsewhere.
 This uncertainty may affect the prepayment rates on ARMs indexed to LIBOR.
 Overall, uncertainty as to the nature of such potential changes, alternative reference rates or other reforms may adversely affect the liquidity, yields and market values of ARM PCs which have LIBOR as their index.